What Happens After Treatment for Chronic Lymphocytic Leukemia?

 Checkups may include careful physical exams, blood tests, and other tests as needed.
 A benefit of follow-up care is that it gives you a chance to discuss questions and concerns that can arise.

 Treatment of CLL is not expected to cure the disease.
 This means that even if there are no signs of leukemia after treatment (known as a complete remission), the leukemia is likely to come back again (recur) at some point.
 Further treatment will depend on what treatments you've had before, how long it's been since treatment, and your overall health.
-For more information on how recurrent CLL is treated, see “ How is chronic lymphocytic leukemia treated?”
-For more general information on dealing with a recurrence, see When Your Cancer Comes Back: Cancer Recurrence.
+For more information on how recurrent CLL is treated, see Treating Chronic Lymphocytic Leukemia.
+For more general information on dealing with a recurrence, see Understanding Recurrence.

 It is important to keep health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.